-Work has been programmed to start from 22 February, for up to 17 weeks full details are outlined below.
+Work started on 22 February and is planned for up to 17 weeks - full details are outlined below.
 We will keep you updated here as the works progress.

 As part of these proposals, we will be trialling contraflow cycling (where people cycling are allowed to cycle against the one way restriction) under an Experimental Traffic Regulation Order that will be in place towards the end of spring 2021.

-Work is planned to start on Monday 22 February and to take up to 17 weeks to complete working Monday to Friday between 7.30am and 4.30pm.
+Work started on Monday 22 February and will take up to 17 weeks to complete, working Monday to Friday between 7.30am and 4.30pm.
 The works to widen Millbrook Road West are quite complex requiring the relocation of a gas main within the central reservation between the main road and service road.
 Our crew will be working alongside Southern Gas Network to move the central reservation.

 At the end of the scheme, we also plan to resurface the full length of the service road from King George’s Avenue to Regents Park Road.
 As this has not been programmed yet, we will be updating you here and write to those directly affected closer to the time.